Dinesh1109/TechNest/README.md

 In summary, StudyNotion is a versatile and intuitive ed-tech platform that is designed to provide an immersive learning experience to students and a platform for instructors to showcase their expertise.
 In the following sections, we will delve into the technical details of the platform, which will provide a comprehensive understanding of the platform's features and functionalities.

-The project is set up to use `postcss-cli` to process your CSS files.
-You can add your own `tailwind.config.js` file to customize your Tailwind setup.

-## Contributing

-Contributions are welcome!
-If you have any suggestions or find any issues, please feel free to open an issue or a pull request.